These are the schools reporting coronavirus cases within their athletic programs - KTVZ

 Texas Tech

-The Texas Tech athletic department on Monday confirmed recent positive tests for Covid-19 within the men’s basketball program.
+The athletic department on Monday confirmed recent positive tests for Covid-19 within the men’s basketball program.
 It did not provide a number of affected athletes.

 University of Alabama